snd/hinoki/README.md

 console.log(container.instances.c); // => 3
 ```

+**hinoki will add all instances to the instances property.**

 while `a` is a dependency of both `b` and `c`, the factory for `a` was only
 called once. the second time `a` was needed it already had an instance.

-**hinoki will only call a node's factory function if the node has no instance yet.**
+**hinoki will only call a node's factory function when the node has no instance yet.**

 lets provide an instance directly: